 This article explores the role of translaboration in an area where collaborative translation and co-creative processes intertwine: a bilingual devised theatre rehearsal room.
-Scholarship has tended to focus on translated plays as cultural products, and on the difficulty associated with creating a bilingual theatrical product that is accessible to a unilingual audience.
-Here however, our focus is translation within the creative process.
-We use two bilingual projects as examples of practice.
-Each project brought together participants from two cultural backgrounds: in one case German and Czech young people; in the other, deaf and hearing people from the UK.
-Possessing varying bilingual competencies, these participants employed a number of translation strategies and communication choices to ensure the collaborative creation of new, bilingual theatrical material.
-Their diversity of communicative practice can be regarded as translanguaging, a fluid, non-hierarchical practice that challenges the notion of uni-directional translation from a source text.
+Scholarship has tended to focus on translated plays as cultural products and on the difficulty associated with making bilingual theatrical products accessible to unilingual audiences.
+Here, however, our focus is on translation within the creative process.
+We use two bilingual projects as examples.
+Each project brought together participants from two cultural backgrounds: in one case, German and Czech young people; in the other, deaf and hearing people from the UK.
+Possessing varying bilingual competencies, these participants employed their shared communicative repertoire to ensure the collaborative creation of new, bilingual theatrical material.
+Their diverse communication strategies can be regarded as translanguaging: a fluid, non-hierarchical practice that challenges the notion of uni-directional translation from a source text.
 We argue that in this setting, translanguaging is the practice that enables translaboration.
-Furthermore, this practice is compromised by the imposition of top-down structures that inhibit the organic development of democratic and potentially transformative practices.
-Such transformativity is dependent on collaboration in both devising and translation, collaborative creation and translaboration, and the two are mutually interdependent.
+This practice is compromised by the imposition of top-down structures that inhibit the organic development of democratic and potentially transformative environments in which problematic power relationships can be reworked.
+Such transformativity relies on collaboration in both devising and translation, co-creation and translaboration, and the two are mutually interdependent.

 |Journal||Target - International Journal of Translation Studies|

 FingerprintDive into the research topics of 'Translaboration in the Rehearsal Room: Translanguaging as Collaborative Responsibility in Bilingual Devised Theatre'.
 Together they form a unique fingerprint.